Illustration for: Microsoft gains OpenAI deal allowing independent AGI pursuit or partnerships

 Microsoft gains OpenAI deal allowing independent AGI pursuit or partnerships

-Under a new deal with OpenAI, Microsoft can now "independently pursue AGI alone or in partnership with third parties."
-And, as pointed out by my colleague Hayden Field, "Microsoft is perfectly within its legal rights to use OpenAI's IP to develop its own AGI and attempt to win the race."
+Under the new deal, Microsoft can now “independently pursue AGI alone or in partnership with third parties.”
+And, as my colleague Hayden Field notes, “Microsoft is perfectly within its legal rights to use OpenAI’s IP to develop its own AGI and attempt to win the race.”

 Under a new deal with OpenAI, Microsoft can now "independently pursue AGI alone or in partnership with third parties."
 And, as pointed out by my colleague Hayden Field, "Microsoft is perfectly within its legal rights to use OpenAI's IP to develop its own AGI and attempt to win the race."
 But Suleyman has a vision for "humanist" superintelligence with three main applications, which include serving as an AI companion that will help people "learn, act, be productive, and feel supported," offering assistance in the healthcare industry, and creating "new scientific breakthroughs" in clean energy.

-Microsoft’s new “humanist superintelligence” team promises AI that “serves humanity” and keeps people “at the top of the food chain.”
-Yet the claim that superintelligent systems will avoid harming humans rests largely on internal design goals, not on demonstrated safeguards.
-Under the freshly announced OpenAI agreement, Microsoft may develop AGI alone or partner with others, and it can legally draw on OpenAI’s intellectual property.
-That freedom could accelerate progress, but it also raises questions about how independent oversight will be applied when the same company controls both the source code and the strategic direction.
+Microsoft’s new “humanist superintelligence” team says it wants AI that “serves humanity” and keeps us “at the top of the food chain.”
+The promise that a super-intelligent system won’t hurt people seems to rely mostly on internal design goals rather than any proven safeguards.
+Under the fresh OpenAI agreement, Microsoft can go it alone on AGI or bring in partners, and it’s allowed to tap OpenAI’s intellectual property.
+That freedom might speed things up, but it also leaves us wondering how independent oversight will work when the same firm holds the code and sets the strategy.

-Suleyman’s blog post emphasizes a human‑centric mission, but concrete mechanisms for ensuring that mission remain unclear.
-The initiative’s success will depend on more than lofty statements; it will require transparent testing, external validation, and clear accountability structures—elements that the announcement does not detail.
-Whether Microsoft can deliver a superintelligence that truly “won’t be terrible for humanity” is still uncertain, and the broader implications of wielding OpenAI’s IP in this context have yet to be fully examined.
+Suleyman’s blog post talks up a human-centric mission, yet the actual mechanisms to enforce that mission remain vague.
+Success will likely need more than bold slogans, it will require transparent testing, outside validation, and clear lines of accountability, none of which were spelled out in the announcement.
+It’s still unclear whether Microsoft can actually deliver a superintelligence that truly “won’t be terrible for humanity,” and the wider impact of using OpenAI’s IP in this way hasn’t been fully explored.

 Common Questions Answered